harisharma96/angular/aio/content/tutorial/index.md

 ## What you'll build

-Here's a visual idea of where this tutorial leads, beginning with the "Dashboard" view and the most heroic heroes:
+Here's a visual ideas of where this tutorial leads, beginning with the "Dashboard" view and the most heroic heroes:

 <figure>